Coestaris/dawn/README.md

 # DAWN

 Little playground for experimenting with game engine architecture and rendering techniques.
-All the abstractions are stored in the separate [repo](https://github.com/Coestaris/dawnlib), which can be used in other projects.
+All the abstractions are stored in the separate [repo](https://github.com/Coestaris/dawnlib), which can be reused in other future projects.

 #### Project Structure
 - `assets` - Contains assets used in the project.